bambooww/iot-tree/web/doc/en/doc/advanced/pstation.md

 <img src="../img/adv/ps006.png">

-Among them, the site ID requirement is the configuration corresponding to the remote terminal station, representing the unique identifier of the current sub station.
-This identifier only allows ASCII payment and numerical combination.
+Among them, the station ID requirement is the configuration corresponding to the remote terminal station, representing the unique identifier of the current sub station.
+This identifier only allows ASCII char and numerical combination.
 Key is the connection key for the remote terminal station, and the key must be the same.

 ```
 Station Id=wireless_wz